-6.41 The 2009 survey of residents carried out by the Town Council indicated support for the following:
+The 2009 survey of residents carried out by the Town Council indicated support for the following:

 • More small play areas in Edgewick Farm (84% in favour)

-• Small gym/fitness centre (65%)

-• A full-sized football pitch (54%)
+Small gym/fitness centre (65%) A full-sized football pitch (54%)

-6.42 Participants at the Issues Meeting also expressed support for the construction of a swimming pool but the financial cost of constructing and maintaining such a facility make this unlikely.
+Participants at the Issues Meeting also expressed support for the construction of a swimming pool but the financial cost of constructing and maintaining such a facility make this unlikely.

-6.43 The development of Edgewick Farm is governed by a restrictive covenant which states, inter alia, that the property may only be used for recreational purposes and used as open space.
+The development of Edgewick Farm is governed by a restrictive covenant which states, inter alia, that the property may only be used for recreational purposes and used as open space.

-6.44 Following discussions with Taylor Wimpey the plans to be submitted for the final Phase of the Parklands development include a small hall suitable for badminton, short mat bowls, fitness equipment etc. The Town Council, working with the adjacent parishes through the Parish Liaison Committee, is committed to improving both the provision and usage of recreational facilities across the wider Woburn Sands area and available to all residents.
+Following discussions with Taylor Wimpey the plans submitted for Phases 4 & 5 of the Parklands development include a small hall suitable for badminton, short mat bowls, fitness equipment etc. The Town Council, working with the adjacent parishes through the Parish Liaison Committee, is committed to improving both the provision and usage of recreational facilities across the wider Woburn Sands area and available to all residents.
 To this end it has been agreed to undertake a detailed audit of all the recreational and leisure facilities in the wider area (including the schools) and to publicise this throughout the whole community.

-Policy WS12 The preservation of all existing recreational and sports facilities across the Woburn Sands plan area will be a priority and every opportunity taken to develop new facilities particularly for the youth of the area.
+Policy WS12 The preservation of all existing recreational and sports facilities across the wider Woburn Sands area will be a priority and every opportunity taken to develop new facilities particularly for the youth of the area.

-Community Safety
+6.9 Community Safety

-6.45 Woburn Sands and Wavendon parishes fall within the Thames Valley Police area of responsibility while Aspley Guise and Aspley Heath are part of Bedforshire Police's area.
+Woburn Sands and Wavendon parishes fall within the Thames Valley Police area of responsibility while Aspley Guise and Aspley Heath are part of Bedforshire Police's area.
 It is therefore essential that close liaison between the two Forces is maintained.

-6.46 The area is fortunate in that levels of crime are low and all the parish councils and the two Police Forces are committed to ensuring that this remains the case.
+The area is fortunate in that levels of crime are low and all the parish councils and the two Police Forces are committed to ensuring that this remains the case.
 In due course it may be necessary to consider installing CCTV in the High Street and one or two other areas where there is occasional vandalism.